December 11, 2023

 // Get all the buttons with the 'alert' attribute

-const buttons = querySelectorAll('button[alert]')
+const buttons = document.querySelectorAll('button[alert]')

 buttons.forEach(btn => {